RKB-vision/LOCATION-TRACER/README.md

 # Location Tracer

-A minimal Python script for location tracing/prototyping.
+A minimal Python script for location tracing/prototyping using public IP and will return the location and basic details about the ISP.
 This repository contains `loc.py`.

 ## Requirements
 - Python 3.8+